Classic Langtang Valley Trek

 • Absolutely!
 The Langtang region has a few famous add-ons:

 • Yes, altitude sickness can occur when trekking above 3000 m and its impact varies among individuals, regardless of their fitness or experience.
-It is advisable to familiarize yourself with the symptoms and consult with doctors who specialize in high-altitude sicknesses before embarking on the trek.
+However, this 8 Day Itinerary will help you acclimatise slowly and gradually

 • Daily numerous buses depart from Kathmandu to Sybrubesi and Dhunche, serving as the starting point for trekking to Langtang Valley.
 From the Machhapokahri bus stop you can get bus tickets.